Georgia Child Visitation Laws

 Unsupervised visits: The non-custodial parent spends time with the child without the mandated presence of another person.
 Most cases fall into this category.

-Supervised visits: The non-custodial parent spends time with the child with the presence of another person (another relative or household member, or third party social service agency).
-If the non-custodial parent has "committed one or more acts involving family violence," then the court may order supervised visitation.
+Supervised visits: The non-custodial parent spends time with the child in the presence of another person (another relative or third-party social service agency).
+If the non-custodial parent has committed one or more acts involving family violence, then the court may order supervised visitation.

 Alternatives to Supervised Visitations: